a-sac/AndroidApp/README.md

 # AndroidApp

-I had to build a little android app using java (it sucks ,i know ...)!
+I had to develop a little android app using java (it sucks ,i know ...)!

 ## What does it do ?